rubynor/rails-setup/README.md

 overcommit --install

 # TEST it. my advice is going into user.rb and creating a method with poorly formatted code and see if you are prevented from committing.

+git add .
+# if you don't have changes, that's ok
+git commit -m "rubocop overcommit"

 ```

 *Codeclimate*